History of Tuvalu: Colonial administration

-In 1916 the administration of the BWTP ended and the Gilbert and Ellice Islands Colony was established, which existed from 1916 to 1974.
-In 1917 revised laws were issue, which abolished the office of High Chief and limited the number of members of the Kaupule on each island.
+In 1916 a joint Gilbert and Ellice Islands Colony (GEIC) was established.
+In 1917 revised laws were issued, which abolished the office of High Chief and limited the number of members of the Kaupule on each island.
 Under the 1917 laws the Kaupule of each island could issue local regulations.
 Under the revised rules the magistrate was most important official and the senior person of the Kaupule was the deputy magistrate.
 The Colony continued to be administered by the Resident Commissioner, based in the Gilbert Islands, with a District Officer based on Funafuti.

 In 1930 the Resident Commissioner, Arthur Grimble, issued revised laws, Regulations for the good Order and Cleanliness of the Gilbert and Ellice Islands.
 The Regulations removed the ability of the Kaupule to issue local regulations, and proscribed stringent rules of public and private behaviour.
 The attempts of the islanders to have the Regulations changed were ignored until Henry Evans Maude, a government officer, sent a copy to a member of the English Parliament.

 Donald Gilbert Kennedy arrived in 1923 and took charge of a newly established government school on Funafuti.
 The following year he transferred Elisefou school to Vaitupu as the food supply was better on that island.
 In 1932 Kennedy was appointed the District officer on Funafuti, which office he held until 1939.
 Colonel Fox-Strangways, was the Resident Commissioner of the Gilbert and Ellice Islands Colony in 1941, who was located on Funafuti.

 After World War II, Kennedy encouraged Neli Lifuka in the resettlement proposal that eventually resulted in the purchase of Kioa island in Fiji.